Knowledge base

 = final file extension.

 These parameters and their options are optional and their order is completely free.
 They can be used as many times as desired.
-If you provide the same option several times, only the last one will be taken into account.
+If you provide the same option multiple times, only the last one will be considered.
 Any unrecognized option will simply be ignored.

 Example 1